Czar Jarek’s AC Righteous/Virtuous PVE MOD 13/14 Guide

 Updated the companions section.
 In this section, I made changes yet again just like last mod.
 Basically, I use more companions that have some sort of power (which this game still needs to give these old companions some sort of stat boost…) So below you’ll see the companions I use in two pictures because the first picture will be what I currently and the second pic will be what you should ideally use.
 Also, changed one piece of gear so I have 5 offensive slots for my companion.

 Slightly altered my insignia bonuses on mounts – This actually killed me in the inside.
 I want to gain more base power and help more people to find the best ways to gain even more base and after thinking of this idea and realizing some dc’s already do this and @guyofgisburne will also be switching it up, I decided to do it too which is simply adding a second Assassin’s covenant.
 It’s killing me a lil because I had to get rid of my beloved Gladiator’s Guile but it was worth it (cries slightly inside while typing this).
-Also added a pic of the new mount that caught my eye and it has a combat power that can be of use.
+Also to update as of August 10th 2018, I have now removed protector’s camaraderie and added a third Assassin’s covenant thanks to @guyofgisburne suggestions.
+Updated the pic in the mounts section so make sure to check that out.

 Master/Epic Spellplague Caverns three man run – here